What Is Adult Adoption?

 3. Serve Notice of the Adult Adoption

-Florida law requires that notice of the adoption hearing be served onto the adult adoptee’s existing parents.
+Florida law requires that notice of the adoption hearing be served on or provided to the adult adoptee’s existing parents.
 You do not need to obtain the consent of the existing parents to complete the adult adoption.

 If you do not know the location of the existing parents, then constructive service is allowed.
 This means that the notice of hearing will be published in a court-approved newspaper.